 Social Security routinely denies disability benefits to those who deserve them.
 If you are denied benefits by the Social Security Administration after an administrative hearing, your only recourse is to sue Social Security in federal court.
 You have the right to have a federal judge review Social Security’s decision to determine if it is supported by the relevant law and facts.

 Keller & Keller can help you obtain the disability benefits you deserve by representing you at any stage of an appeal.
 Even if you have only recently filed a claim or have yet to file a claim, it is very important to have an attorney who can appeal any denials all the way to federal court.
-Hire an attorney who can help you fight Social Security if they deny you disability benefits.
+Hire a Social Security attorney who can help you fight Social Security if they deny you disability benefits.

 We are willing to help you fight Social Security even if you were represented by another attorney at your administrative hearing.
 If you have been denied benefits and your attorney is not able to pursue an appeal in federal court, call Keller & Keller.
 Our attorneys have successfully argued many cases before the federal courts, and have won cases before the United States Courts of Appeal.
 If you have recently been denied by an Administrative Law Judge or the Appeals Council, contact us immediately for a free consultation.